hanfak/hanfak.github.io/_posts/2016-11-15-List-of-design-principles.md

 **Well designed code is when it is easy to maintain, reuse, extend and read**

+Other ideas:
+  - Don't have to change as much ie change only in one place
+  - Manging dependencies, reducing coupling
+  - High cohesion, low coupling
+  - code/software is not fraglie, rigid
+  - design only matters when you want to change it

 Why?

 In short, **because everything changes**.
 Thus need to change code, match these changes.